Gong Ruina

-Gong Ruina (龚睿那 (龔睿那, Gōng Ruìnà); born in 23 January 1981) is a badminton player from the People's Republic of China.
+Gong Ruina (龚睿那 (龔睿那, Gōng Ruìnà); born on 23 January 1981) is a badminton player from the People's Republic of China.

 Career

 Gong Ruina was one of the world's leading women's singles players, former World No. 1 in the first few years of the 21st century.
 She won a number of top tier international titles including the 2001 IBF World Championships in Seville, Spain and the venerable All-England Championships (2004).
 In both of these events she defeated fellow countrywoman Zhou Mi, one of her principal rivals, in the finals.
 On the other hand, Gong was beaten by Zhou in the final of the Asian Games (2002), and was denied a bronze medal by her at the 2004 Athens Olympics after each had been beaten in the semifinals.

 Gong played singles for China's world champion Uber Cup (women's international) teams of 2002 and 2004.
 Her other individual titles included the Brunei (1998), Swedish (1999), Malaysia (2001), China (2002), Indonesia (2002), Denmark (2003), and Swiss (2004) Opens.
 She was a bronze medalist at the 1999 IBF World Championships in Copenhagen, and a silver medalist behind fellow countrywoman Zhang Ning at the 2003 IBF World Championships in Birmingham, England.

 Gong retired in the prime of her career to explore other opportunities in her life in June 2005.
 She once lived in Hong Kong with her husband, a Chinese entrepreneur who has a company in Hong Kong, and with her two children.
 She now works as the head coach of the Hunan province amateur badminton team.